 Email: email@example.com, and detail which Infrastructure programme you are enquiring about in the subject area.

-The NIHR Infrastructure Short Placement Award for Research Collaboration (SPARC) allows early stage researchers supported by an NIHR Infrastructure Award to spend time in other parts of the NIHR.
+The NIHR Short Placement Award for Research Collaboration (SPARC) allows early stage researchers supported by an NIHR Infrastructure and NIHR School Award to spend time in other parts of the NIHR.
 The scheme is specifically designed to foster collaboration and enhance the researcher's early career and CV.
 The placement is funded by awards of up to £5,000 per individual.